The Jackbox Party Pack: The Jackbox Party Pack 5 (2018)

 Mad Verse City is for 3–8 players and has players use giant robots to out-rap their opponents.
 In each round, players are given who they are trying to out-rap, and use their device to fill in various prompts given to them.
-When one player is done making their rap, they may select any activity on their device.
-The game then runs through each rap using a text-to-speech voice, and once the two players have out-rapped each other, the other players have to choose the rap that they feel is the best.
-In-game money is gained by the percentage of votes between the two players and a possible "cheer" cash bonus is awarded if they get all votes.
-The player with the most money at the end wins.
+The game then runs through each rap using a text-to-speech voice, after which the other players have to choose the rap that they feel is the best.
+In-game money is awarded by the percentage of votes they garner, and the player with the most money after three rounds wins.

 Zeeple Dome is for 1–6 players.
 Players are contestants in an alien combat arena, the Zeeple Dome, to take down aliens.
-The game is physics-based and has players slingshot their characters across the game's levels, working together to defeat enemies and gain power-ups for their team.
-When each enemy is defeated, in-game money is gained in the level.
+The game is physics-based and has players slingshot their characters across the game's levels, working together to defeat enemies, earn in-game money which functions as the score and gain power-ups for their team.

 Patently Stupid is for 3–8 players and is a game of problem-solving, inventing and funding.
 In the first round, players individually write out problems that need to be solved.
 These are randomly distributed among players, who are then given the opportunity to draw and name an invention to solve that problem.
 Players are then able to present their invention to the other players (either using their own voice or allowing the game to present).
-The other players then use in-game money to fund the invention.
+The other players then vote on their favorite inventions, "funding" them.
 Inventions that surpass a funding minimum get a bonus to their inventor.
 In the final round, one player has to choose a problem for all players to solve.
 The player with the most money at the end wins.